Everything we do revolves around Recorded Oral Storytelling (ROS).

 Genealogy is:

-- charting birth dates, marriage dates, death dates
+- charting birth and death dates, marriage dates

 - locating where in the world your family came from

-- finding cool old articles, letters, photos connected to your family
+- finding cool old articles, letters, and other written artifacts

-We love genealogy, but it isn't what we do.
+We love genealogy, but it isn't what The Memory Collective does.
+Instead, we focus on Living Memory.

-- the stuff that will vanish if something happened to you or your cognitive function
+- the details that will vanish if something happens to you or your cognitive function

 “When there's no one left in the living world who remembers you, you disappear from this world.
 Our memories… they have to be passed down by those who knew us in life—in the stories they tell about us.”